Back to blog

 Where blog content fits in

-Content pages do a lot of the discovery work.
-They target specific search intent, bring people into the site, and then pass relevance and authority toward product and use-case pages.
+Content pages do a lot of the discovery work that profile pages cannot do on their own.
+They target specific search intent, bring people into the ecosystem with useful information, and then pass relevance and trust toward product and use-case pages through internal links.
+A well-structured blog strategy effectively builds a semantic web that supports everything else on the domain.

 Next step